shepner/qa_system/ARCHITECTURE-query-flow.md

 - Uses logging setup from [ARCHITECTURE-common-components.md](ARCHITECTURE-common-components.md)
 - Follows configuration patterns defined in common components
 - Utilizes shared error handling and monitoring
+- **Document Processing and Metadata**: All query results and context assembly rely on the chunking, metadata, and document processor architecture described in [ARCHITECTURE-add-flow.md](ARCHITECTURE-add-flow.md#32-document-processors).
+Chunk-level metadata is preserved throughout the query and response flow.

 ### Vector Store Integration
 - Interfaces with vector database for similarity search